JoydeepMallick/final_year_datasets/README.md

 ✅ Folder F1 and F2

-✅ Folder H1, H2
+✅ Folder H1, H2 on line

+❌ Folder R1, R2,... unaccessible

-NOTE :
+### NOTE :

 F1 and F2 seem identical.
 Need to check if they are same or not.